knuckleswtf/pastel/README.md

 Pastel is like Documentarian and Slate, but simpler and with a somewhat different paradigm.
 You shouldn't need to write any PHP, just Markdown and maybe HTML.
 Here's what you need to know:

 ### How do I write my docs in Markdown?
-Pastel's Markdown syntax is borrowed from Slate's, so we'll refer you to the Slate wiki as needed.
-Here are the key parts:
+Start off with a single Markdown file.
+There are two parts:

 #### The content
 Your Markdown file should contain your docs, written as you like.
-THere's no set format, but you can start with an introduction, talk about authentication and any general details, then describe each endpoint in its own section.
+There's no set format, but you can start with an introduction, talk about authentication and any general details, then describe each endpoint in its own section.
 Write example requests and responses using code blocks, use tables to describe request and response parameters.

  There's a good example in the included example Markdown ([stubs/index.md](./stubs/index.md)) and the resulting HTML output ([docs/index.html](./docs/index.html)).